hdShang/arxiv-daily/docs/cs-CL/2025-08-15/papers/250811383v1-when-punctuation-matters-a-large-scale-comparison-of-prompt-robustne.md

 ---
 layout: default
-title: When Punctuation Matters: A Large-Scale Comparison of Prompt Robustness Methods for LLMs
+title: "When Punctuation Matters: A Large-Scale Comparison of Prompt Robustness Methods for LLMs"
 ---

 # When Punctuation Matters: A Large-Scale Comparison of Prompt Robustness Methods for LLMs